andreadidio98/CPP_VU/index.md

 ```

-So, in th example above, a possible output could be:
+So, in the example above, a possible output could be:

 ```shell